A bit of nostalgia this morning.

-A bit of nostalgia this morning.
-If you have been around this business long enough you remember, and perhaps you even sold GMC trucks with 427's way back in the day.
+If you have ever been in the truck side of the business you encountered or perhaps even sold Astro's way back in the day.